shreyash-b/esp-agents-firmware/docs/guides/m5stack_cores3_matter_controller.md

 ## Reset to Factory

-You can factory reset your device using either of following methods:
+You can factory reset your device using either of the following methods:
 - Touch the screen and hold for 10 seconds
 - Reflash the firmware using [ESP Launchpad](https://espressif.github.io/esp-launchpad/minimal-launchpad/?flashConfigURL=https://raw.githubusercontent.com/espressif/esp-agents-firmware/refs/heads/main/docs/launchpad/matter_controller/m5stack_cores3.toml)
 - Go to device settings in ESP RainMaker Home app -> Factory Reset